Fundamentals of AI-Assisted Software Development

 Development Workflow

-Prepare context: Provide relevant code, documentation, and requirements before submitting the AI request.
+Prepare the context: Supply the relevant code, documentation, and requirements before you send the request.

-Iterative refinement: Use AI suggestions as a starting point, refining them iteratively instead of adopting them blindly.
+Iterative refinement: Treat AI suggestions as a starting point and refine them step by step rather than accepting them blindly.

-Continuous Verification: Run linters, type-checkers, and tests continuously.
-Address errors immediately.
+Continuous verification: Run linters, type-checkers, and tests as you go, and fix errors the moment they appear.

-Model selection: Fast models for simple tasks, reasoning models for complex problems.
+Model selection: Fast models for simple tasks, reasoning models for the hard problems.

 Context Management